Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-6-introducing-classes.md

 - variables defined within a class called **instance variables**
 - because each instance of the class contains its own copy of these variables.

+### Declaring Objects.

+> `Box mybox = new Box()`
+1. Box mybox // declare referencet to object
+2. mybox = new Box() // allocate a object

+> new allocates memory for an object during run time.
+> you program can create as many or as few objects as it need.
+> if unsufficient memory when new object, a run-time exception will occur.